Robpol86/robpol86.com/docs/posts/2022/2022-10-24-snapmaker-reverse-door.md

 :::{imgur-figure} iFNKJxn
 %
 I bought a filament dry box from Amazon instead of relocating the spool holder which would have required cutting or drilling into the enclosure panels.
-This works for me because I already use a teflon tube with my printer.
+This works for me because I already use a PTFE/Teflon tube with my printer.
 :::

 :::{imgur-figure} bNa6Ul4